-Borken with its 780 years of history, offers a great many sights to see, which cover not only art and history but also nature and the outdoors, such as original examples of preserved moor and heathland, swathes of parkland so typical to the area, game and wild bird enclosures and a trout farm.
+Borken with its over 785 years of history, offers a great many sights to see, which cover not only art and history but also nature and the outdoors, such as original examples of preserved moor and heathland, swathes of parkland so typical to the area, game and wild bird enclosures and a trout farm.

 Short guided tours and visits to the most interesting sights: